canonical/wazuh-dashboard-operator/docs/index.md

 - [Join our online chat](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)
 - [Contribute](https://github.com/canonical/opensearch-operator/blob/2/edge/CONTRIBUTING.md)

-Thinking about using the Wazuh Server Operator for your next project?
+Thinking about using the Wazuh Dashboard Operator for your next project?
 [Get in touch](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)!